asdfff711/todo_markdown/Part 5 - Azure Deployment.md

 git remote add origin <YOUR GITHUB REPO URL>

+# Set current branch to be master
+git checkout master

 # Add all current working files to the repository
 git add .